XinjieHD/Flask-Full-Stack-Web-Application/README.md

-# Student Information List (Python Flask, MySQL HTML5, CSS, JavaScript, Unit test)
+# Student Information List (Python Flask, MySQL HTML, CSS, JavaScript, Unit test)

-This project is a Python-based web application built using the Flask framework and follows the MVC architecture.
+This is a full-stack web application built with the Python Flask framework, JavaScript, HTML/CSS, and a MySQL database.
 It adds a feature allowing users to search records across multiple columns simultaneously.

 ## Key Features:
 - **MVC Pattern**: The application separates data handling (Model), user interface (View), and control logic (Controller).